-Myth 1: The bench press is the best chest builder.
+Myth 1: The bench press sucks as a chest exercise

 Strength is relative.
-Who is stronger, the gymnast who can do planche push-ups or the bodybuilder who can bench press 400lbs?
-It depends on the situation and strength has different expressions.
+Who is stronger?
+The gymnast who can do planche push-ups or the bodybuilder who can bench press 300lbs?
 The fact that the bench press is the most popular lift does not make it the only strength exercise there is.

-Myth 5: The bench press carries over to the overehead press.
+Myth 4: The bench press carries over to the overhead press

-Regardless of what people think the bench press has a weak carry over to the overhead press.
-There are people who can bench press 405 lbs and struggle with a 135 lbs overhead press.
-The latter is more shoulder dominant and in return you cannot press as much weight.
-Additionally, the range of motion of the overhead press is bigger.
+Regardless of what people think, the bench press has a weak carry over to the overhead press.
+There are people who can bench press 300lbs and struggle with a 135lbs overhead press.
+If you want a strong overhead, you have to focus on it.